wtsi-hgi/lurge/docs/outline.md

             - get the PI and group information
             - if the directory (file) not in the reports (which it shouldn't be anyway), add it, and all its parent directories
             - backfill the file sizes, modified times etc.
-            - if BAM/CRAM etc file, also backfill the file size in that category
+            - if the file is one of those defined in the config, also backfill the file size in that category
         - return the collection of reports
     - if `tosql` flag set, we're going to write the information to the database (`db/common.py` and `db.inspector.py`)
         - First, we're going to load the PI/Group/Volume foreign keys into memory